17 Signs That You May Be Zinc Deficient

 17. White spotting of nails

-While the average well-nourished person may never suffer from such a deficiency, this condition does not just plague underdeveloped nations.
+While the average well-nourished person may never suffer from such a deficiency, the issue is not limited to individuals in chronically undernourished regions of the world.

-People who suffer from chronic autoimmune diseases such as celiac and rheumatoid arthritis need to have their intake and absorption of nutrients monitored, to avoid exacerbating their conditions with the complications of malnutrition.
+People who suffer from chronic autoimmune diseases such as celiac and rheumatoid arthritis need to monitor their intake and absorption of nutrients to avoid exacerbating their conditions with the complications of malnutrition.

-Patenaude says that for people with digestive disorders who suffer from diarrhea, this is one of the first issues to address when seeking to improve the intake and absorption of zinc.
-B-12 is also important.
+Patenaude said that for people with digestive disorders who suffer from diarrhea, this is one of the first issues to address when seeking to improve the intake and absorption of zinc.
+Vitamin B-12 is also essential.

-Patenaude also recommends limiting proton pump inhibitor (PPI) medications taken for the reduction of stomach acid, as they may reduce zinc absorption.
+Patenaude also recommended limiting proton pump inhibitor (PPI) medications taken to reduce stomach acid, as they may reduce zinc absorption.

-And she warns that “… you cannot just willy-nilly supplement zinc, or you can create… more harm [than] good – or a copper deficiency.”
+And she warned that “… you cannot just willy-nilly supplement zinc, or you can create… more harm [than] good – or a copper deficiency.”

-High doses of zinc in the form of mineral supplements may weaken the body’s immune system, adversely affect essential copper, and cause gastrointestinal distress.
+High doses of zinc in mineral supplements may weaken the body’s immune system, adversely affect essential copper, and cause gastrointestinal distress.

-The USDA has guidelines for the recommended amounts of essential vitamins and minerals, as well as natural sources from which we should try to get the majority of our nutrition.
+The USDA has guidelines for the recommended amounts of essential vitamins and minerals and natural sources from which we should try to get most of our nutrition.

-According to the US Department of Health and Human Services National Institutes of Health (NIH), Office of Dietary Supplements, women over the age of 19 require a zinc Daily Value (DV) of 8 milligrams per day, and men require 11 milligrams.
+According to the US Department of Health and Human Services National Institutes of Health (NIH), Office of Dietary Supplements, women over 19 require a zinc daily value (DV) of 8 milligrams per day, and men need 11 milligrams.

-Unfortunately, the only places you’ll find this mineral listed as an actual ingredient are on the labels of fortified foods and vitamins.
-When eating healthy whole foods, good sources may not always be as clear.
+Unfortunately, the only places you’ll find this mineral listed as an ingredient are the labels of fortified foods and vitamins.
+Natural sources may not be as easy to identify when shopping for healthy foods.

-Significant sources of nutrients are those that contain at least 20 percent of the daily value that’s recommended.
+Significant sources of nutrients contain at least 20 percent of the recommended daily value or DV.

-The best foods to eat to boost your zinc intake are animal protein sources.
+Animal protein sources are the best foods to boost zinc intake.
 But what about grains and plant foods?

 Grains and legumes contain phytates, acids known for their anti-inflammatory properties.
 However, they are also known for inhibiting the absorption of minerals.

-For those who are zinc deficient, Patenaude recommends limiting excess high-phytate foods like grains, nuts, seeds, and legumes, or soaking them before use to reduce their phytate content.
+For zinc-deficient people, Patenaude recommended limiting excess high-phytate foods like grains, nuts, seeds, and legumes, or soaking them before use to reduce their phytate content.

-The best way to get crucial nutrients is to consume a varied and well-balanced diet.
+Consuming a varied and well-balanced diet is the best way to get crucial nutrients.
 When in doubt, refer to the USDA and the NIH for guidance, and consult your family physician or a dietitian.

 Here a Trace, There a Trace